 This popular and practical winter shoe, made of wool felt, is nice and warm.
 Its sole is made of a mix of rubber and plastic.
 Production of this footwear started in 1955, but in fact only a small part of that production took place in the Nesna factory.
 Instead, a large number of women throughout Helgeland produced most of the inventory in their own homes.

-nesna-museum Ketil Born / Helgeland Museum
+Nesna-museum Ketil Born / Helgeland Museum

 The sexton’s residence